-We call official spokespeople and lobbyists ‘spin doctors’: They are paid to make their employer’s case and put the most positive interpretation – ‘spin’ – on events.
+We call official spokespeople and lobbyists ‘spin doctors’: They are paid to make their employer’s case and put the most positive interpretation – spin – on events.
 But it is not always easy to spot the spin doctor.
 Obviously, the minister’s press liaison officer is one.
 But what about journalists who are secretly paid to promote a certain cause or a party?
 What about story packages covertly fed to the press by official or commercial sources working underground?
 Or ‘experts’ actually paid by a commercial company to promote certain products?
-And material anonymously fed on to unvetted websites?
+Or material anonymously passed on to un-vetted websites?
 All of these unconventional spin doctors are increasingly used to promote causes, big and small.
 For example, the U.S. government used a commercial company to ‘manage’ the public image of the Gulf War, and its CEO proudly described himself as an ‘information warrior’.

 However, it is easier to deal with an acknowledged spin doctor than with fake news.
 You know that the minister’s spokesperson is paid to gloss over problems and spotlight achievements.
 Only the most unskilled will actually lie because it is easy to disprove lies with minimal research.
 And thorough preliminary research coupled with good interviewing techniques can shake evasions and misleading emphases.
 Remember, spokespeople are just doing their jobs, as you are doing yours.
-Check out our article on "How to deal with Spin Doctors" for tips and tricks on how to interview spokespeople or lobbyists.